-Blessed Sacrament School in Sandy, Utah, has taken a bold step forward in education by adopting Woz ED’s STEM curriculum.
+Blessed Sacrament School in Sandy, Utah, has taken a bold step forward in education by adopting STEM curriculum.
 Established 35 years ago by Sisters Barbara Stanek and Sharon Carroll, the school has long been committed to providing students with a strong academic and spiritual foundation.
 Now, with the addition of STEM-focused learning, Blessed Sacrament is preparing its students for a rapidly evolving future.

 Through the integration of Pathways STEM Kits—including drones, animation, engineering, coding, and robotics—students of all grade levels are gaining hands-on experience in critical STEM fields.
 These kits make learning both fun and meaningful, transforming classrooms into hubs of creativity and problem-solving.